HCMID/aratus-latinus/README.md

 - [browse images](https://hcmid.github.io/ms-hackathon-2021/browser.html) of the manuscript
 - for background on St. Gallen 250, see [the entry for it](https://www.e-codices.unifr.ch/en/searchresult/list/one/csg/0250) at the e-codices project (the source of the openly licensed images we are using)
 - for background to the *Aratus Latinus* in relation to the larger tradition of Latin astronomical and astrological manuscripts, see Kristen Lippincott's very useful [Saxl Project](https://www.thesaxlproject.com/the-saxl-project/) web site
+- another useful site for the tradition of Aratus in Latin is [Aratea Digital](https://aratea-digital.acdh.oeaw.ac.at/pages/index.html)